Learning distributed representations with efficient SoftMax normalization: Concentration theorems

-In $(a)$ we denoted with $f$ the derivative of $F$, \ie the probability density function; in $(b)$ we performed an integration by parts; in $(c)$ we exploited the fact that convergence in distribution implies the pointwise convergence of the probability density function and we applied Theorem~\ref{th:dc} for $M = e^h$. \end{proof-n}
+In $(a)$ we performed an integration by parts; in $(b)$ we exploited the fact that convergence in distribution implies the pointwise convergence of the probability density function and we applied Theorem~\ref{th:dc} for $M = e^h$. \end{proof-n}